OSGP/Documentation/README.md

 This project is licensed under the Apache 2.0 license - see the LICENSE file for details

+## Licenses third-party libraries
+This project uses third-party libraries, which are licensed under their own respective Open-Source licenses.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.